SZPNR/Chess-to-S3-to-Snowflake-Project/Snowflake project/readme.md

 stats_table:
 -last_blitz: numeric -- _elo of the last blitz game (3 to 5min game)_
 -draw_blitz: numeric  -- _number of draws in blitz games_
--loss_blitz: numeric  -- _number of losses in blitz games_
+-loss_blitz: numeric  -- _number of defeats in blitz games_
 -win_blitz: numeric  -- _number of wins in blitz games_
 -last_bullet: numeric  -- _elo of the last bullet game (less than 2min game)_
--draw_bullet: numeric
+-draw_bullet: numeric  -- _number of draws in bullet games_
--loss_bullet: numeric
+-loss_bullet: numeric  -- _number of defeats in bullet games_
--win_bullet: numeric
+-win_bullet: numeric  -- _number of wins in bullet games_
 -last_rapid: numeric  -- _elo of the last rapid game (over 10min game)_
--draw_rapid: numeric
+-draw_rapid: numeric  -- _number of draws in rapid games_
--loss_rapid: numeric
+-loss_rapid: numeric  -- _number of defeats in rapid games_
--win_rapid: numeric
+-win_rapid: numeric  -- _number of wins in rapid games_
 -FIDE: numeric -- _official FIDE ranking_
 -primary_key: numeric